Chart Color Schemes

 Camden Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Camden Park's dwelling structures, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 55.9% houses and 44.1% other dwellings.
-Home ownership in Camden Park stood at 32.2%, with mortgaged dwellings at 61.7% and rented ones at 6.1%.
-The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,427.
-The median weekly rent figure in Camden Park was $420, compared to Sydney metro's $470.
-Nationally, Camden Park's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Camden Park's dwelling structures, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 55.9% houses and 44.1% other dwellings.
+Home ownership in Camden Park stood at 32.2%, with mortgaged properties at 61.7% and rented dwellings at 6.1%.
+The median monthly mortgage repayment was $2,600, exceeding Sydney metro's average of $2,427.
+Weekly rent median in the area was $420, compared to Sydney metro's $470.
+Nationally, Camden Park's mortgage repayments were higher at $2,600 versus Australia's average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing